kikopocampo/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the app by using the `npm start` command.
+- In your browser, type http://localhost:8080/ to begin using the app.

 ## Usage